GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/chrome-testing/index.md

 ### Accessing the cookieDeprecationLabel JavaScript API

 The `Cookie-Deprecation` value can also be accessed via the `navigator.cookieDeprecationLabel.getValue()` JavaScript API.
 This will return a promise which resolves to a string containing the applicable group label.
-For example, if the browser was in the `example_label_1`:
+For example, if the browser was in the `example_label_1` group:

 ```js
 // Feature detect temporary API first